 There are four marking periods during the school year.
 Teachers will notify parents if problems arise during the academic year.
-The following reports will Be issued:
+The following reports will be issued:

-1. Kindergarten - Second Grade Report - A complete report of progress in several skill areas.
-The grading on the progress report is selfexplanatory.

-2. Grades 3 - 6 Report Cards - The regular grading system of A, B, C, D and E is used where ann usea where appro opri ate. \sim ~
+- 1. Kindergarten Second Grade Report A complete report of progress in several skill areas.
+The grading on the report is self-explanatory. - 2.
+Grades 3 6 Report Cards The regular grading system of A, B, C, D, and E are used where appropriate.